Putin warns on arming Syrian rebels as conflict widens

 With both countries keeping an eye on the war, Obama told Congress in a letter that the troops would remain until the security situation became such that they were no longer needed.

 The European Union lifted its arms embargo on Syria last month.
-Britain and France have spoken in favor of potentially arming the rebels, but have not yet taken any decisions.
+Britain and France have spoken in favour of potentially arming the rebels, but have not yet taken any decisions.

 Western powers had been reluctant in the past to arm the rebels because of concerns about the rising strength of Sunni Islamist insurgents who have pledged loyalty to al Qaeda.

-France sent 16 tonnes (1 tonne = 1.102 tons) of medical aid to northern Syria on Friday, including antidotes for nerve agents, as rebels prepared to face an assault on the city of Aleppo by Assad's forces.
+France sent 16 tonnes of medical aid to northern Syria on Friday, including antidotes for nerve agents, as rebels prepared to face an assault on the city of Aleppo by Assad's forces.

 GROWING MIDDLE EAST DIVIDE